johnbrox/bitly4/README.md

 ## Requirements

+- A Linux computer (not a Raspberry Pi - installing Py3.7 was going to be too much effort)
 - A bit.ly account (get a free one from dev.bitly.com)
 - An access token from the above
 - Python 3.7 (I'm using a conda environment)